 We build on the three key themes; Relationships, Living in the Wider World, Healthy Living throughout each.
 The content and activities challenge pupils thinking and understanding whilst also developing essential knowledge and skills for the modern world.

-Our Careers Programme meets all the Gatsby Benchmarks and is delivered through PSHE tutor time sessions and, for Years 7-11, is included in our drop-down days, as well calendared events, and the extended curriculum for Sixth Form.
+Our Careers Programme meets all the Gatsby Benchmarks and is delivered through PSHE tutor time sessions and KS£ Personal Development is included in our drop-down days, as well calendared events, and the extended curriculum for Sixth Form.
+Click on the link below for an outline of our PSHE Drop Down Days:

 Teaching methods and approaches